EllieChen-Git/React-Concepts/README.md

 **2. Static data vs dynamic data:**

-- If you are building a static version of app, use props all the time and don’t use state.
+- If you are building a static version of an app, use props all the time and don’t use state.
 - State is reserved only for interactivity (i.e. data that changes over time).

 |                                                       | :bulb: Props :bulb: | :cactus: States :cactus: |